strace - trace system calls and signals

 - --interruptible=interruptible

-- When strace can be interrupted by signals (such as pressing
+- Controls when strace can be interrupted by signals (such as

 - 1, anywhere